Empirical likelihood for the analysis of experimental designs: Simulation study

-For comparison, we consider the single-step procedure proposed by \textcite{hothorn2008simultaneous} as a benchmark.
+For comparison, we consider the single-step procedure proposed by \citet{hothorn2008simultaneous} as a benchmark.
 This procedure (henceforth HBW) is based on an asymptotic multivariate normal distribution for the point estimates and a consistent plug-in estimate of the associated covariance matrix.
-We apply HBW to restricted maximum likelihood estimates of ${\delta_j}$, assuming the additive form and compound symmetry that are present in the model.
-We refer to \textcite{hothorn2008simultaneous} for technical details.
-In the upcoming simulations, we implement HBW by first fitting \cref{eq:lmem} via the \pkg{lme4} package \parencite{bates2015fitting} and then passing the results to the \pkg{multcomp} package \parencite{hothorn2008simultaneous} in \textsf{R}.
+We apply HBW to restricted maximum likelihood estimates of \({\delta_j}\), assuming the additive form and compound symmetry that are present in the model.
+We refer to \citet{hothorn2008simultaneous} for technical details.